nfalbo213/pop-up_image/README.md

 ## License

-You're free to use and modify this plugin in your project under the terms of the Apache 2.0 license, as long as you include my name.
+You're free to use and modify this plugin in your project under the terms of the Apache 2.0 license.

 ## Use

 To use plugin, follow these steps:

-1) Clone, download, or simply copy and paste [imagePopUp.js](https://github.com/nfalbo213/pop-up_image/blob/main/imagePopUp.js) and add it as a file to your project
+1) Clone, download, or simply copy and paste [imagePopUp.js](https://github.com/nfalbo213/pop-up_image/blob/main/imagePopUp.js) and add it as a file in your project directory

 2) Add `class="pop-up-img"` to the image element(s) you wish to enlarge in your HTML